Tushara2005/Captcha-generator/README.md

-# Captcha-generator
+# SecureSnap - A cybersecurity framework for online Stock E-commerce Platforms
+This project comtains of three main mini projects:
-This project implements a dynamic captcha generator using HTML, CSS and JavaScript to enhance form security.
+1. A captcha generator using HTMl, CSS and JavaScript.
+2. Python script to handle user input and store data securely.
+3. A basic exception handling mechanism to prevent unexpected errors